MoiiL/Python-Data-Structures-Algorithms/GRPAS/W1-Python-Recap/GRPA1.md

 ## Write a function Find_Min_Difference(L,P) that accepts a list L of integers and P (positive numbers) where the size of L is greater than P. Pick P different elements from list L where the difference between the maximum and mininum values in selected elements is minimum compared to other differences in possible subset of p elements.
-The fucntion returns the minimum differencd value.
+The function returns the minimum difference value.

 ## Code